Early stages of collective cell invasion: Biomechanics: Abstract

 \section{Abstract}

 The early stages of the collective invasion may occur by single mesenchymal cells or hybrid epithelial-mesenchymal cell groups that detach from cancerous tissue.
 Tumors may also emit invading protrusions of epithelial cells, which could be led (or not) by a basal cell.
-Here we devise a fractional step cellular Potts model comprising passive and active cells able to describe these different types of collective invasion before cells start proliferating.
-Durotaxis and active forces have different symmetry properties and are included in different half steps of the fractional step method.
-Compared with a single step method, fractional step produces more realistic cellular invasion scenarios with little extra computational effort.
+Here we devise a novel fractional step cellular Potts model comprising passive and active cells able to describe these different types of collective invasion before cells start proliferating.
+Cells moving toward stiffness gradients (durotaxis) and active forces pulling them away from the tumor have different symmetry properties under cellular extension and retraction that sometimes hamper collective invasion when put together.
+Thus, these forces are included in different half steps of the fractional step method.
+Compared with a single step method, fractional step produces more realistic collective invasion scenarios with little extra computational effort.
 Biochemical mechanisms that determine how cells acquire their different phenotypes and cellular proliferation will be incorporated to the model in future publications.

-\section{1.
-Introduction}
+\section{Introduction}

 The invasion of a tissue by cancer cells is a crucial first step of metastasis \cite{fri12,vil21}.
 As cells move, they interact with the extracellular matrix (ECM), which plays an important role in cancer \cite{sle24}.
 Consider a tumor comprising epithelial (E) cells that adhere to each other and form the cancerous tissue.
 There are several types of invasion into healthy tissue after cancer cells break the basal membrane surrounding the tumor: either by single cells or by groups of cells in a collective invasion \cite{fri12,sle24}.
 Collectively invading cells maintain cell-cell junctions, whereas individually invading cells fully detach from the rest of the tumor.
 Different types of invasion are as follows.